Cook County Sick Leave Ordinance Rules and Regulations for Businesses

 Cook County Sick Leave Ordinance has no provisions that define a sick leave bank.
 Nor does it specify that an employee who returns to the same employer within a set time period is entitled to previously accrued, but unused sick leave.
 Further, the ordinance does not define what happens if an employee working inside of Cook County transfers outside the county with the same employer and if the employer does not allow the accrued use of sick leave outside the county.

 Employers have the option of front loading the entire 40 hours of paid sick leave upfront to the employee.
 This would avoid the need for accrual records for individual employees.
 However, it doesn’t reduce the amount of awarded sick leave that the employee is able to have.
 Employers must still award the full amount of 40 hours of sick leave up front.
+In addition, in the Final Rules for Cook County Sick Leave, employees who are FMLA covered have the ability to roll additional sick leave to the following year.

 Coordinating with Paid Time Off Policies